 Why You’ll Love This Recipe

-Crispy Outside, Soft Inside – The air fryer gives these french toast sticks an amazing golden crunch on the outside while keeping the inside soft and custardy.
-You just can’t get that same texture from a regular pan.
+Crispy Outside and Soft Inside – The air fryer gives these sticks an amazing golden crunch while keeping the inside perfectly soft and custardy.

 Ingredients